karayabin/universe-snapshot/universe/Ling/Light_Kit/personal/mydoc/pages/conception-notes.md

 - $zoneId: string, the identifier of the zone
 - $widgetId: string, the identifier of the widget, which must be defined at the widget configuration level by using the **id** key.
         The widget id must be unique in the context of the zone.
+        If the **id** key is not defined, the name of the widget is used.
+        However, using the widget name is less precise than using the widget id.
+        That's because the same widget name can be used multiple times on a page (i.e., you can have multiple instances of the same widget on a page).

 In an [eco-structure](https://github.com/lingtalfi/Light/blob/master/personal/mydoc/pages/nomenclature.md#eco-structure) where third-party plugins collaborate to create a **kit page conf array**, the **widget coordinates**